 This course will concentrate on teaching students how to conduct information Risk Assessments, as well as conduct basic Information Countermeasures.
 Basic TSCM skills will be taught using equipment staff can carry on assignments.
-Students will learn basic computer security countermeasures with software and available PCs.
+Students in this ESI course will learn basic computer security countermeasures with software and available PCs.

 Covert Technical Surveillance Techniques

 The course will cover basic covert surveillance techniques to give the student a working knowledge of issues they will be facing during the course.
 The legal aspects to both spying and countermeasures will be discussed to help insure that the students understand their responsibilities and the legal pitfalls of counter espionage casework.

 This ESI course will cover the development of an espionage case from the point of view of the attacker and the methods used in developing their plan for acquiring the information they need.
 Each team in the course will be given an assignment of collecting information that is required from the victim for a successful attack.
 They will learn to utilize the extraction techniques in the most efficient ways to obtain the necessary information.

 The instructors will teach the various technical means of gathering the information to include case studies of corporate espionage attempts and successes.
 Students will learn which equipment is the most applicable for the given assignment.